mqnr/brush/README.md

 }
 ```

-To create your own configuration, copy the example configuration to have the
+To create your own configuration, copy the example configuration to your home
-name `brush.config.json`.
+directory, under the name `.brushrc`.
+Alternatively, set the `BRUSH_CONFIG_PATH`
+environment variable to whatever path you want.

 ```
-cp brush.example.config.json brush.config.json
+cp brush.example.config.json ~/.brushrc
 ```

-Edit the `brush.config.json` file to your liking.
+Edit the configuration file to your liking.
 You should also create a
 `.env` file with the following fields, or manually set them as environment
 variables in your shell: